get-crypto/rub/doc/tor.md

 An example how to start the client if the Tor proxy is running on local host on port 9050 and only allows .onion nodes to connect:

-    ./dashd -onion=127.0.0.1:9050 -onlynet=onion -listen=0 -addnode=ssapp53tmftyjmjb.onion
+    ./rubd -onion=127.0.0.1:9050 -onlynet=onion -listen=0 -addnode=ssapp53tmftyjmjb.onion

 In a typical situation, this suffices to run behind a Tor proxy:

-    ./dashd -proxy=127.0.0.1:9050
+    ./rubd -proxy=127.0.0.1:9050

-## 2. Automatically create a Dash Core onion service
+## 2. Automatically create a Rub Core onion service

-Dash Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
-This means that if Tor is running and proper authentication has been configured, Dash Core automatically creates an onion service to listen on.
+Rub Core makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
+This means that if Tor is running and proper authentication has been configured, Rub Core automatically creates an onion service to listen on.
 The goal is to increase the number of available onion nodes.

-This feature is enabled by default if Dash Core is listening (`-listen`) and it requires a Tor connection to work.
+This feature is enabled by default if Rub Core is listening (`-listen`) and it requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.

-To see verbose Tor information in the dashd debug log, pass `-debug=tor`.
+To see verbose Tor information in the rubd debug log, pass `-debug=tor`.

 ### Control Port